-The Chet symbolizes separation by being united or separated by a wall, gate, or fence.
+The Het symbolizes separation by being united or separated by a wall, gate, or fence.
 With the idea of walls, gates, and fences, it also means protected.
 It is the equivalent of the letter H in English.
-The Nun symbolizes a continuing (or next) generation, offspring, heirs, kingdom, or seed.
-It also represents the spark of life.
-It is the equilvalent of the letter N in English.
+The Nun symbolizes continuing life (or next) generation, offspring, heirs, kingdom, or seed.
+It also represents activity, such as the slithering of a snake or swimming of a fish.
+It is the equivalent of the letter N in English.

-With Hebrew being spelled and read from right to left, the word Chen is and represents the concept of a camp.
+With Hebrew being spelled and read from right to left, the word Hen or Hannah is and represents the concept of a camp.
 In ancient times, the Israelites would set up their camp by setting tents up in a circular form, creating a wall to surround the camp.
-Pictographically, the Chet and the Nun together means "the wall continues" among other various meanings.
+Pictographically, the Het and the Nun together means "the wall continues" among other various meanings.

 With the meanings of the two letters in mind, we can see that can mean things such as:

 - Protected Generation

 - United Generation

 - Uniting The (New) Generation

 - Protected People